You are using an outdated and unsupported browser. Please upgrade your browser to improve your experience.

 • No required minimum balance per federal rules

-• Possible eligibility for Public Service Loan Forgiveness (PSLF) program if you work in public service
+• Possible eligibility for the Public Service Loan Forgiveness (PSLF) program if you work in public service

 • A longer repayment period

-• More interest to pay back (calculated as the weighted average of all loans and rounded up to the nearest 1/8 of 1%)
+• More interest to repay (calculated as the weighted average of all loans and rounded up to the nearest 1/8 of 1%)

 • Possible loss of current loan incentives